 So, suffice to say, this recipe (and main ingredient) is extra special to me!

-A picture my parents snapped of the smelt –
+A picture my parents snapped of the smelts:

 What Are Smelt?

-Smelt are a small fish (approximately 6 inches or so in length) with a silvery/slightly green-ish exterior and white flesh inside.
+Smelt is a small fish (approximately 6 inches or so in length) with a silvery or slightly green-ish exterior and white flesh inside.
 Here in Canada, they are quite common in the North Atlantic ocean, where they are a popular food source for other fish species, like salmon.

 I grew up eating smoked capelin.
 Quite tasty as well!
 I remember my grandfather would dry them outside in the sun where they were in season.
 Such lovely memories.

-So, when I was given these smelt, I was quite the happy lady!!
+So, when I was given these smelts, I was quite the happy lady!!

 How to Cook Smelt

-- Clean your smelt (if not already done so by removing their heads and entrails.
-Then, rise well with fresh water and pat dry.
+- Clean your smelts (if not already done so by removing their heads and entrails.
+Then, rinse well with fresh water and pat dry.

-- Combine flour with cornmeal, salt, pepper, onion powder, paprika and cayenne.
+- In a dish, whisk together the flour, cornmeal, salt, black pepper, onion powder, paprika and cayenne pepper powder.

-- Pour the flour mixture into a bag.
+- Transfer the flour mixture to a food-safe plastic bag.

-- Add a few smelt to the flour mixture, close bag and shake to coat, shaking off excess flour.
-Continue until all smelt are well coated.
+- Add a few smelt to the flour mixture, close the bag and shake to coat.
+Once coated, remove and shake off excess flour.
+Continue until all smelts are well coated.

-- Drain smelt of excess grease on a paper towel lined plate.
+- Drain smelts of excess grease on a paper towel lined plate.

-- Enjoy the fried smelt with a sprinkle of fresh parsley, grated lemon and serve with plenty of lemon wedges.
+- Enjoy the fried smelts with a sprinkle of fresh parsley, grated lemon and serve with plenty of lemon wedges.

 Hungry for more?
 Subscribe to the Girl Heart Food Newsletter!